AntoineRR/rp-discord-bot/README.md

 - The GM should be able to choose a specific player file
 - The GM should be able to hide his rolls from the player
 - Add a return button to go back to the previous stat family
-- Add a command to roll other types of dice
 - Make a backup of the player files before starting the bot